 8) Use stress-reducing herbs, vitamins and minerals.
 Herbs are affordable, natural, and a great way to relieve your stress.
 There are many herbs that have been known to promote calmness and overall feelings of well-being.
 Some of them include chamomile and St. John’s Wort.
 As far as vitamins and minerals are concerned, Vitamin B6 is helpful for stress and Magnesium helps with calming the mind.
 Drinking Natural Calm (Amazon Affiliate Link) at night also helps you to unwind and sleep better.

-9) Enjoy the benefits of green tea.
+9) Enjoy the benefit of green tea.
 Green tea is a natural herb that you can drink or take in capsule form.
 It’s loaded with beneficial antioxidants to help you achieve a healthy lifestyle.
 It’s a natural stress reliever and helps boost metabolism to energize you.
 It may even help with weight loss.

 You’ll soon find that there are endless possibilities for natural ways of reducing your stress.
 Your job will be to find out what works best for you personally.
 As long as you take time out of each day to take a break and unwind, you’ll be well on your way to reducing your stress.